26 Martyrs of Japan: Recognition

-While there were many more martyrs, the first 26 missionary and convert martyrs came to be especially revered, the most celebrated of whom was Paul Miki.
-The Martyrs of Japan were canonized by the Catholic Church on June 8, 1862, by Pope Pius IX, and are listed on the calendar as Sts.
-Paul Miki and his Companions, commemorated on February 6, since February 5, the date of their death, is the feast of St. Agatha.
+While there were many more martyrs, the first twenty-six missionary and convert martyrs came to be especially revered, the most celebrated of whom was Paul Miki.
+The Martyrs of Japan were canonized by the Catholic Church on 8 June 1862, by Pope Pius IX, and are listed on the calendar as Sts.
+Paul Miki and his Companions, commemorated on 6 February, since 5 February, the date of their death, is the feast of St. Agatha.
 They were included in the General Roman Calendar for the first time in 1969.
 Previously they were honoured locally, but no special Mass for them was included even in the Missae pro aliquibus locis (Masses for some places) section of the 1962 Roman Missal.
-Some 21st-century publications based on it do have such a Mass under February 13.
+Some 21st-century publications based on it do have such a Mass under 13 February.

-The Church of England also celebrates the Japanese martyrs liturgically with a commemoration on February 6.
-The Anglican Church in Japan (Nippon Sei Ko Kai), a member of the Anglican Communion, added them to its calendar in 1959 as an annual February 5 commemoration of all the martyrs of Japan and the Episcopal Church followed suit.
-The Evangelical Lutheran Church in America added a commemoration on February 5 to their calendar.
+The Church of England also celebrates the Japanese martyrs liturgically with a commemoration on 6 February.
+The Anglican Church in Japan (Nippon Sei Ko Kai), a member of the Anglican Communion, added them to its calendar in 1959 as an annual 5 February commemoration of all the martyrs of Japan and the Episcopal Church followed suit.
+The Evangelical Lutheran Church in America added a commemoration on 5 February to their calendar.

 The Church of the Holy Japanese Martyrs (Civitavecchia, Italy) is a Catholic church dedicated to the 26 Martyrs of Nagasaki.
 It is decorated with artwork by Japanese artist Luke Hasegawa.

 List of martyrs

-These first 26 Martyrs of Japan, also known as Pedro Bautista Blasquez y Blasquez and 22 companions, along with Paulus Miki and 2 companions, were beatified on 14 September 1627 by Pope Urban VIII, and canonized on 8 June 1862 by Pope Pius IX.
+These first twenty-six Martyrs of Japan, also known as Pedro Bautista Blasquez y Blasquez and twenty-two companions, along with Paulus Miki and two companions, were beatified on 14 September 1627 by Pope Urban VIII, and canonized on 8 June 1862 by Pope Pius IX.